Powers Opposing Results

 Fear is the belief that, under certain conditions, loss or suffering is occurring or will occur.
 As a result, fear motivates a us to

 Fear may include the belief that there is no source or means to meet our need for protection from loss.
-It may include the belief that the source and means we currently rely on is not reliable and can, or will, not protect us.
+It may include the belief that the source and means we currently rely on are not reliable and cannot, or will not, protect us.
 If that is the case, then a person either overcomes and rejects the fear, or abandons the source and means currently relied on.

 Ultimately, failure in prayer involves failure to measure according to truth.
 We fail to see what prayer really is, the requirements to be met, and the steps to be taken.
 This happens when we measure according to our own understanding instead of asking God to show us the truth of these things.

 There is a name for measuring according to our own understanding: pride.
 Our understanding of pride is measuring oneself more highly than one should: i.e. more highly than one really is in truth.
 It is close to what pride really is, but inaccurate and incomplete enough to hinder our prayers.

 If a person measures according to their own understanding instead of asking God to show them the truth, they are measuring themselves more highly than they should.
 They are measuring themselves as capable of perceiving the truth without God’s help.
 The truth is we are not.